-Each year, Newmont procures around $3.7 billion in goods and services from more than 9,000 suppliers worldwide, including hundreds of local suppliers based near our projects and operations.
-Understanding the risks present in our broad and dynamic supply chain and working with suppliers that share our values and goals are critical to our operations.
+In 2018, Newmont procured around $4.4 billion in goods and services from nearly 8,000 suppliers worldwide, ranging from multinationals to small local suppliers based near our projects and operations.
+Understanding the risks present in our diverse and dynamic supply chain and working with suppliers that share our values and goals are critical to our operations.

 Sourcing and procurement

-New suppliers and those with contracts up for renewal must read and acknowledge our Supplier Code of Conduct, which sets the minimum standards of responsible business conduct expected from those wishing to do business with, or on behalf of, Newmont.
-Suppliers, and all sub-contractors working on their behalf, must comply with our contract terms including provisions to adhere to our Code of Conduct and all policies and standards related to business integrity and ethics, health and safety, human rights and labor, and social responsibility.
+Newmont’s Supplier Code of Conduct sets the minimum standards of responsible business conduct expected from those wishing to do business with, or on behalf of, Newmont.
+Suppliers, and all sub-contractors working on their behalf, must comply with our contract terms including provisions to adhere to our Code of Conduct, policies and standards.

 Smelting and refining